 The Covenants Department of the MPOA office is tasked with ensuring compliance to the community standards.
 Inspections are performed throughout the year, and any homes found to be in violation are issued a Notice of Non-Compliance.
 For more information on architectural guidelines and the violation process, consult Community Guidelines Article 5.

 The Covenants Department performs Annual Inspections beginning in March and continuing through the fall.
-These inspections help improve on the enforcement of the covenants, and are key to maintaining property values and keeping Montclair a pleasant and beautiful neighborhood for all to enjoy.
+These inspections help improve on the enforcement of the covenants and are key to maintaining property values and keeping Montclair a pleasant and beautiful neighborhood for all to enjoy.
 During Annual Inspections, each home in the community is evaluated.
 If necessary, a Notice of Non-Compliance is sent to the home following the inspection.
-While on property, Covenants Inspectors can be identified by MPOA polo shirts and badges.
-Additionally, photos of the Covenants Department members are available here.
+While on property, Covenants Inspectors can be identified by MPOA shirts/jackets, badges and car magnets on their cars.
 Most common violations can be addressed prior to Annual Inspections to prevent receiving a Notice of Non-Compliance, including:

-Ensure that house humbers are affixed to both the mailbox and the home.
+Ensure that house numbers are affixed to both the mailbox and the home.

 If you would like to check your precinct listing, you may access it here.